WickyChandra/FirmataTCP/README.md

 Description
 ---
 This is a modified QFirmata for connecting [wall follower robot](<https://github.com/rusmanr/QFirmataWallFollower>) to computer via WiFi.
 To communicate via Wifi you can use ESP8266 module as TCP server to bridge communication from serial to TCP, you need an ESP8266 module that flashed with serial-to-wifi-bridge firmwares such as [ESP-link](<https://github.com/jeelabs/esp-link>) firmware.
 If you're using NodeMCU you can use the file on ESP-firmware folder.
+If you're using ESP-32 you can use [this](<https://github.com/AlphaLima/ESP32-Serial-Bridge>).